 - The adjusted amount after the refund offset

-- The agency receiving the tax offset payment
+- The agency receiving the tax offset payment (ie. the IRS, student loan lender)

 - The agency’s contact information